Easiest Drop Biscuits with a simple prep “secret”—just a bowl and spoon needed. Hot, buttery, and flaky, they melt in your mouth fresh from the oven!

-These biscuits are begging for some delicious honey butter to get slathered all over them!
-Or use this recipe as a base for biscuits and gravy — breakfast doesn’t get much better than that!
+These biscuits are perfect with honey butter or as a base for biscuits and gravy—breakfast doesn’t get better!

 Image of a plate full of drop biscuits